zengm-games/json-web-streams/README.md

 ```

 > [!TIP]
-> If you don't have to support Safari, [most other environments](https://caniuse.com/mdn-api_readablestream_--asynciterator) let you use this nice syntax for consuming stream output as an async iterator:
+> If you don't have to support Safari, [most other environments](https://caniuse.com/mdn-api_readablestream_--asynciterator) let you use a nicer syntax for consuming stream output as an async iterator:
 >
 > ```ts
 > const stream = response.body